 Anthony is a celebrated film-maker, novelist and playwright, who divides his time between New Zealand and London.

 Anthony received early international success with his play Ladies Night.
-Translated into twelve languages it remains New Zealand’s most commercially successful play of all time, and in addition to eight national tours of Britain alone it continues play worldwide.
+Translated into twelve languages it remains New Zealand’s most commercially successful play of all time, and in addition to eight national tours of Britain alone it continues to play worldwide.
 In 2001 it won France’s premiere theatre award for comedy, the Moliere Prize.
 He has written fifteen other plays, ten of which have premiered in New Zealand.
 Anthony has two projects opening on Broadway in 2022; his play The Collaboration and A Beautiful Noise: The Neil Diamond Musical.

 His first novel, Spinners, (Picador) has been translated into six languages, and was voted one of the top ten novels of 2000 by readers of Esquire magazine.

 He has also adapted his second novel, The English Harem (Picador), as a feature film for ITV, which drew 7 million viewers in the UK when it aired in 2005.
 The novel went on to be a small-publishers bestseller in the UK in 2006.
 Novelist Timothy Mo named this book his Novel Of The Year.

-He currently resides in the Cotswolds with his English partner and their two children.
+He currently resides in the Cotswolds.
+He is married and has three children.